MrSinho/shengine/.ShCI/linux-log.md

 -- Looking for remove - found
 -- Looking for shmat
 -- Looking for shmat - found
+-- Looking for IceConnectionNumber in ICE
+-- Looking for IceConnectionNumber in ICE - found
 -- Setting build type to 'Release' as none was specified.
 -- Looking for sys/resource.h
 -- Looking for sys/resource.h - found